HighOutputVentures/frontend-engineer-onboarding-exercises/README.md

 The top level directory structure will be as follows:

+- assets - global static assets such as images, svgs, company logo, etc.
-- components - Global shared/reusable components, such as layout (wrappers, navigation), form components, buttons
+- components - global shared/reusable components, such as layout (wrappers, navigation), form components, buttons
-- graphql - Ggraphql related files and configurations
-- hooks - Custom react-hooks used within the application, also where queries and mutations be found (they are all written as react-hook).
-- icons - Application icons, should all be imported on index.ts
 - modules - JavaScript modules (all components under specific page should go here, e.g. **modules/dashboard/component.tsx** will contain components rendered in **pages/dashboard.tsx**)
+- store - Global Redux store
+- utils - Utilities & helper functions and the like
 - pages - NextJS page files
+- graphql - Apollo/GraphQL files can be found

+## Naming convensions

+- `.ts` - utility functions or config files will be follow `camelCase.ts`
-- public - Static files (images, logo, local js files)
+- `.tsx` - files that holds react components
-- store - Global Redux/Zustand store
-- theme - Centralized styling of all component / ui elements
-- types - Contains auto generated typescript definition for all api queries & mutations
-- utils - Utilities & helper functions used within the app
+  - `page` - if it's a page file, it should follow `kebab-case.tsx`
+  - `component` - if it's a component/module, should follow `PascalCase.tsx`

 ## Path aliasing